bksaini078/fake_news_detection/README.md

 * [FakeNewsNet](https://github.com/KaiDMML/FakeNewsNet) contains news articles in politics and entertainment.
 * [FakeHealth](https://zenodo.org/record/3862989) contains news articles in health.
-* [NELA-2017](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZCXSKG) and [NELA-2018](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ULHLCB) are used for unlabeled samples.
+* [NELA](https://dataverse.harvard.edu/dataverse/nela), [NELA-2017](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZCXSKG) and [NELA-2018](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ULHLCB) are used for unlabeled samples.
+From the [NELA-2019]() dataset, we use the aggregated labels.

 :warning: Please cite the papers of these studies if you use them.
 ## The Data\Input2 is the dataset on which overall comparision have been done and it is default dataset for model.The reports also generated from dataset2